-If the police want to investigate whether you are over the drink drive limit, they will carry out a screening breath test at the roadside.
-To do this, they will use a breathalyser.
+To investigate whether you are over the drink drive limit, police will carry out a screening breath test at the roadside, using a breathalyser.

-If you fail this test, or if they have other grounds to believe that your driving was impaired through drink, you’ll be taken to a police station and given a final breath test.
+If you fail this test, or if they have other grounds to believe that your driving was impaired due to alcohol, you’ll be taken to a police station and given a final breath test.
 At the station you will need to provide two more breath specimens into a complex breathalyser.

 The lower of the two readings is used to decide whether you are above the drink driving limit.